“Jacob, do you know how important reading comprehension is? Do you know how important becoming a good writer can be to your future?”

 When we nag, we aren’t listening.
 And I’m learning (slowly, unfortunately) that so much conflict, misunderstanding, and hurt feelings can be avoided if we would only listen.

-So when I’m standing there in front of my son desperately wanting him to pick up a book and fall in love with it, or to see his daily writing prompt and immediately feel inspired, I need to listen to why he isn’t interested instead of verbally beating him over the head with how important all of it is.
+So, when I’m standing there in front of my son desperately wanting him to pick up a book and fall in love with it, or to see his daily writing prompt and immediately feel inspired, I need to listen to why he isn’t interested instead of verbally beating him over the head with how important all of it is.

 And when we listen, we might just find the underlying problem which then we can deal with.
 For us, sadly, my son didn’t have a great start to his education.
-He struggled with reading and writing because of this and now it is something he tries to run from instead of conquer.
+He struggled with reading and writing because of this and now it is something he tries to run from instead of conquering.

 And my nagging and lecturing wasn’t moving us any closer to resolving this root cause.
-If anything it was driving a wedge.
+If anything, it was driving a wedge.

 Realizing this made it easier for me to proceed with the next few steps to break out of my nagging habit.

-So in your own battles, try listening to your child first.
+So, in your own battles, try listening to your child first.
 And see if you can get a clue as to what is really going on.

-No matter what the obstacle is, I’m sure if you search deep enough you’ll find there is a root reason behind it.
+No matter what the obstacle is, I’m sure if you search deep enough, you’ll find there is a root reason behind it.

 If it is something simple, say they’d like to finish watching their TV show before doing what you are asking them to, then work around it.
 With my boys, I’ll pause the show and tell them they are welcome to come back and watch it once the chore is done.